etalab-ia/knowledge-base/_sources/piaf/retriever/ES_preprocessing.md

 ## Conclusion

-Using the four ES analyzer filters gives the best performance.
-On the other hand, using the pre-processing function (in Python and spacy-based) gives a negligeable improvement over using an ES analyzer.
-The decision is simpe, **the advantages of an self-contained ES analyzer are multiple: same performance, faster, included in ES, and easier to deploy. **
+Using the four ES analyzer filters gives the best performance (MAP: 0.34).
+On the other hand, using the pre-processing function (in Python, spacy-based) gives a negligeable improvement over using an ES analyzer.
+The decision is simple, **the advantages of an self-contained ES analyzer are multiple: same performance, faster, included in ES, and easier to deploy.**

 For this experiment the `icu-tokenizer` does not seem to offer an advantage over the `standard` tokenizer.
 If it is not possible to add it to the Hastack master, maybe we can roll with the `standard` tokenizer and it will be fine.